Sarasota County, FL

 Completion of missions will be weather permitting.

-Visit our “Planned Mission Map” at www.scgov.net/mosquito for more details about application time, pesticide applied and treatment location.
+Visit our “Planned Mission Map” above for more details about application time, pesticide applied and treatment location.
 You may also register for "Treatment Notifications” through AlertSarasotaCounty.com, or “Request Service” to report a major mosquito population increase in your area.

 Mission Statement: Sarasota County Mosquito Management is dedicated to protecting and promoting public health by managing mosquito populations through environmentally sound and fiscally responsible practices.